omac049/survey/Readme.md

 - [ ] Sometimes – it occasionally comes up
 - [ ] No – we don't track this

-> **Context:** Roughly 90% of employers globally report that they are aware of whether a degree was delivered online before an employee starts.
-Source: GMAC (2025). *Corporate Recruiters Survey Report*.
-[Read more](https://www.gmac.com/market-intelligence-and-research/market-research/corporate-recruiters-survey)

 ### Perceived credibility – How credible do you consider online degrees compared with traditional, in‑person degrees?
 - [ ] Much less credible
 - [ ] Slightly less credible